jmarshrossney/ceres-workshop/pages/task_1/extension.rst

 As an extra challenge, can you make it so that clicking on a point brings up information on that image?
 How about clicking on a point displays the image itself in the corner of the map?

+.. hint:: If you get stuck, you might want to check out `this notebook <https://github.com/marshrossney/ships-in-satellite-imagery/blob/main/notebooks/locations.ipynb>`_